 Many dignitaries and statesmen have visited the Museum, among others, Mr. Viktor Orbán, prime minister of Hungary; Hungary’s Ambassadors to Washington, including the Hon.
 György Bánlaky, Géza Jeszenszky, András Simonyi, and György Szapáry.
 The Museum also welcomed the late Dr. Otto von Habsburg, member of the European Parliament and the Hon.
 George Herbert Walker, US Ambassador to Budapest.
 Visitors also included notable personalities of Hungary’s public life, in arts and sciences and politics, such as Dr. Sándor Szakály, Dr. Judit Havas, Valéria Kormos, and many others.
 They have all provided important insights into present day Hungary or gifted us with beautiful artistic performances.

 In 2012, the Cleveland Hungarian Heritage Society became a member of the Diaspora Council.
-We were represented by Board member Edith Lauer at its 2012 meeting in Budapest and in 2013 by President Eva Szabo.
+We were represented by Board member Edith Lauer at its 2012 meeting in Budapest and in 2013 by then President Eva Szabo.

 The subject of the Diaspora is in the recent Strategic Plan of the Hungarian State.
 One of its main goals is to strengthen the Hungarian nation through offering citizenship to those in the Diaspora – that is in countries surrounding Hungary, Western Europe, the Americas and Australia – thereby reinforcing the Hungarian identity of these people.
 In other words, according to the new Hungarian Constitution enacted in 2010, all those Hungarians who live outside the borders of Hungary are considered to be part of National Hungary.